TeamWertarbyte/material-auto-rotating-carousel/README.md

 ## Usage

-The usage is like the material-ui tabs. http://www.material-ui.com/#/components/tabs Create AutoRotatingCarousel as a main frame and add Slides as childrens.
+The usage is like the material-ui tabs. http://www.material-ui.com/#/components/tabs Create AutoRotatingCarousel as a main frame and add Slides as children.

 ```js
 import { AutoRotatingCarousel, Slide } from 'material-auto-rotating-carousel'